Contact us

 Symptoms include withdrawal symptoms when exercise is reduced, such as anxiety, restlessness, and depression, along with a persistent desire to exercise even with injuries or other barriers.

-Causes often include body image disorders, low self-esteem, and the need for control or perfection.
-The natural endorphins released during exercise can also reinforce the behavior, making it addictive.
+Causes of exercise addiction include body image disorders, low self-esteem, and the need for control or perfection.
+Natural endorphins released during exercise reinforce the behavior, making exercise addictive.

-Treatment includes psychological counseling and physical therapy if necessary.
+Treatment for exercise addiction includes psychological counseling and physical therapy if necessary.
 The goal is to develop a healthier relationship with exercise and address any underlying psychological issues.

 6. Work Addiction